 At Ipswich Prep School we place key importance on the pastoral care of our pupils, staff and parents.
-Our school ethos aims to enable our pupils to develop self-esteem, confidence, independence and a sense of responsibility.
+Care is one of our four core values at the school.
+Our school ethos aims to enable our children to develop self-esteem, confidence, independence and a sense of responsibility.

-Through its provision for pastoral care, Ipswich Prep School aims to demonstrate its continuing concern for the personal and social development of the whole school community, regardless of their age, race or religion to encourage each individual to feel secure and able to fully participate in the life of the school and its wider community.
+Through our provision for pastoral care, we aim to demonstrate excellence in personal and social development of the whole school community, regardless of a child’s age, race or religion to encourage each individual to feel secure and able to fully participate in the life of the school and its wider community.
 It is important that we create strong links between home and school; to maximise learning and ensure a safe, secure environment for all our pupils.

 All teachers and support staff have responsibility for the pastoral care of pupils in the school.
-Through the planned curricular programme and in day to day interactions they have responsibility to build pupils’ esteem, encourage them to be assertive where appropriate and help them to make informed decisions about issues in terms of ‘right’ or ‘wrong’.
-Form teachers are charged with the day-to-day care of pupils in their Forms.
+Through the planned curricular programme and in day to day interactions they have responsibility to build children’s esteem, encourage them to be assertive where appropriate and help them to make informed decisions about issues in terms of ‘right’ or ‘wrong’.
+Form teachers are charged with the day-to-day care of the children in their Forms.
 They liaise directly with parents on matters of health, behaviour and academic progress.
-Parents are kept informed regularly and routinely of all that goes on in school and we ask that they let us know of any happening at home, such as the death of a pet, that might be causing concern to their child.
+Parents are kept informed regularly and routinely of school matters and we ask that they let us know of any happening at home, such as the death of a pet that might be causing concern to their child.